Yoplay8/Number-Analyzer/README.md

 As of right now I'm not actually sure about this decision.
 Ill keep this in unless I find a stronger reason to take this out.

 The right list seems to be confusing to the user as they might not completely understand why the numbers are being sent from the left to right.
-Possibly with the middle list also add headers in each list.
+Possibly with the middle list also I should add some headers in each list.

 Get rid of the border lines in the middle list.

 Organize arguments so they aren't all placed in sporadically.
+(Forgot what this ment)

-I've noticed that the TF_Hold_Nums clears the input in the box not matter what.
+I've noticed that the TF_Hold_Nums clears the input in the box no matter what.
 Maybe change that because the user might get annoyed if the input keeps clearing and they accidentally clicked out of the box.
 Same with the TF_Range fields maybe do something about that.
 This is not a critical fix but something to consider.